MTT Strategy: Tournament Poker from Registration to Final Table 2026

 - 1Late-registering with no plan: registering in the final 10 minutes of a late reg window while sitting down with 20bb is rarely +EV unless the field is extraordinarily soft.
 Most grinders who late-reg heavily are actively leaking EV on tournaments they should have skipped entirely.

-- 3Passive play on the bubble: folding into the money with a big or medium stack is the most expensive mistake in MTTs, because it surrenders the exact moment where aggression pays the most.
+- 2Passive play on the bubble: folding into the money with a big or medium stack is the most expensive mistake in MTTs, because it surrenders the exact moment where aggression pays the most.
 The players who ladder into min-cashes season after season are bleeding out the real money at the top of the payout curve.

-- 4Autopiloting push/fold without reading opponents: memorizing shove charts and then applying them against every opponent regardless of tendencies leaves massive EV on the table.
+- 3Autopiloting push/fold without reading opponents: memorizing shove charts and then applying them against every opponent regardless of tendencies leaves massive EV on the table.
 A nit in the big blind lets you shove wider than baseline, and a maniac forces you to tighten up.
 Ignore the reads and you are playing every opponent like a solver.

-- 5Overvaluing ICM at the wrong time: ICM pressure matters on the bubble and at the final table, but in the middle of the money where pay jumps are small and the field is still large, ICM-tight play just ladders you into mediocre finishes.
+- 4Overvaluing ICM at the wrong time: ICM pressure matters on the bubble and at the final table, but in the middle of the money where pay jumps are small and the field is still large, ICM-tight play just ladders you into mediocre finishes.
 Know when ICM actually applies and when chip accumulation is the correct goal.

-- 7Playing without a tracked rakeback deal: the most expensive mistake on this list is the one that happens before your first hand.
+- 5Playing without a tracked rakeback deal: the most expensive mistake on this list is the one that happens before your first hand.
 Signing up at a room without an affiliate code means receiving default rewards (often 10% to 15%) when tracked sign-ups lock in 25% to 50% at the same rooms.
 Across a grinding year, this single mistake costs more than every other leak on this list combined.

 Fixing one leak at a time is the correct approach.
-Trying to patch all seven at once leads to information overload and no measurable improvement in any of them.
+Trying to patch all five at once leads to information overload and no measurable improvement in any of them.
 Identify the mistake that costs you the most EV right now (for most grinders it is either the bubble leak or the rakeback leak), fix it over the next 500 tournaments, then move to the next one on the list.

 Frequently Asked Questions